Calling EU a US foe is 'fake news': Tusk barb at Trump

 Trump said the European Union was a foe in trade while also calling Russia and China foes in some respects, before his summit with Russian President Vladimir Putin in Helsinki.

 "America and the EU are best friends.
-Whoever says we are foes is spreading fake news," Tusk tweeted late Sunday during an EU-China summit in Beijing, without naming Trump directly.
+Whoever says we are foes is spreading fake news," Tusk tweeted late on Sunday from Beijing, without naming Trump directly.

 Trump often uses the term "fake news" when he disagrees with news reports.